SEPIA-Framework/sepia-assist-server/Xtensions/TTS/README.md

 See the [mary-tts readme](marytts/INSTALL.md) for more info.
 NOTE: This extension requires at least 2GB of memory when running in parallel to the SEPIA server, but you can run the server on a different machine as well (see SEPIA settings 'marytts_server').

+## Larynx

+[Larynx](https://github.com/rhasspy/larynx) is an open-source server for (experimental) high-quality, next-gen voices that is compatible with MaryTTS API and SEPIA since Larynx version 1.0.3..
+It is pretty resource hungry but you can try and experiment with the low and medium quality settings on Raspberry Pi 4.
+It is recommended to use the 64bit version (aarch64 on RPi) for better performance.

 ## Acapela

 [Acapela](https://www.acapela-group.com/demos/) is a commercial system that generates state-of-the-art high quality voices.
 There is basic support for Acapela but it has NOT been tested for a long time.